PaoloDarienzo/BinaryClassificationRNN/README.md

 # BinaryClassificationRNN
-Exploring classification of binaries as images with RN
+Exploring classification of binaries as images with RNN